 Here's an easy, elegant menu everyone will enjoy.

 Thanksgiving is a time of joyful reunions, aromatic kitchens and tables loaded with mouthwatering dishes.
-If your guest list includes those with special dietary needs, these crowd-pleasing recipes will make the holiday particularly memorable.
+If your guest list includes those with special dietary needs, these crowd-pleasing gluten free recipes will make the holidays particularly memorable.

-With these easy recipes and a short list of special ingredients, you can make Thanksgiving favorites that are gluten-free, dairy free, and allergy-friendly.
-Although these recipes are simple to make, they have a gourmet twist.
+With these easy gluten free Thanksgiving recipes and a short list of special ingredients, you can make holiday favorites that are gluten-free, dairy free, and allergy-friendly.
+Although these gluten free Thanksgiving recipes are simple to make, they have a gourmet twist.
 We married the warm fall flavors of ginger and pears in many of these dishes to create an elegant holiday meal that’s truly delicious.

 Moist and Tender